Korn's Groovy Pirate Ghost Mystery: Plot

 Local radio station KOZY 102.1 is sponsoring a "Halloween Haunt" featuring an appearance by real-life nu metal band Korn.
 Priest Maxi is unhappy about both and conducts a one-man protest campaign, calling Halloween an abomination of God and Korn Satanists that play violent music.
-Stan, Kyle, and Kenny are excited about Halloween, but Cartman is already thinking about Christmas because he expects to be showered with presents.
+Stan Marsh, Kyle Broflovski, and Kenny McCormick are excited about Halloween, but Eric Cartman is already thinking about Christmas because he expects to be showered with presents.
 They visit various mediocre attractions and get frightened by a gang of fifth-graders who play a prank on them involving pirate ghosts.
 Stan decides to retaliate by digging up Kyle's recently buried grandmother, Cleo Broflovski, and scaring the fifth-graders with it.
 Kyle, while uneasy about the scheme, reluctantly agrees to go along.

 Meanwhile, Korn, driving in a van which resembles the Mystery Machine, crash it after spotting pirate ghosts on the road.
 After digging up Cleo's corpse, the boys leave it barely concealed at the harbor, where it is promptly eaten by a stray dog.
 During the night, they meet Korn (and a Scooby-Doo-like character, Nibblet) after their encounter with the pirate ghosts.
 The following morning, the graveyard's watchmen inform Mrs. Broflovski about the missing corpse, and describe to her in graphic detail what the culprit, who they assume to be a necrophiliac, might be doing to the corpse.